sco-edge/k8s_inference_scheduler/README.md

 **Knowledge Distillation**

-Geoffrey Hinton, Oriol Vinyals, and Jeff Dean, "Distilling the Lnowledge in a Neural Network," in _Proc.
+Geoffrey Hinton, Oriol Vinyals, and Jeff Dean, "Distilling the Knowledge in a Neural Network," in _Proc.
 NIPS, Deep Learning Workshop, 2014_.

 =implementation links=